Skip to content

 Enforcement of Security Policies and Communication:

-Effective enforcement of security policies is crucial for ensuring compliance among employees.
+Effective enforcement of security policies by security teams is crucial for ensuring compliance among employees and protecting sensitive company data.

 This includes regular monitoring of activities to detect any deviations from established protocols, implementing accountability measures to ensure that individuals are held responsible for their actions, and establishing clear consequences for non-compliance to deter potential violations.